technocrat/census/common.md

 ## Economics

-Concordia has low dependence on natural resources, and its economy won't be directly affect by depletion of such commodities as oil and minerals.
-Concordia's knowledge based economy will continue to rely on investment in primary and secondary education.
+Some nations have low dependence on natural resources, and their economy won't be directly affected by depletion of such commodities as oil and minerals.
+Knowledge based economies will continue to rely on investment in primary and secondary education.

 ## Geopolitics

-Concordia can be expected to cultivate friendly relations with Canada to its north and Metropolis to its west.
-It has no obvious reasons to come into conflict with China, as it emerges as the global hemegon.
-It will continue to look to Europe as a major trade partner.
+Nations in the northern tier can  be expected to cultivate friendly relations with Canada.
+There are no obvious reasons for the new nations to come into conflict with each other.
+As China emerges as the global hemegon, the nations will have to adjust.
+Each would do well to continue to look to Europe as a major trade partner.

 ## Governance

-Because Concordia's state have diverse demographic and economic profiles, its constitution will have to strike a balance between democratic majority rule, which favors urban Massachusetts and Connecticut and place-based autonomy.
-It should be cautious not to bake in geographic divisions in political power, however, so that as political and social differences and commonalities develop that power dynamic can adjust accordingly.
+New nations with diverse demographic and economic profiles, will need constitutions  to strike a balance between democratic majority rule, which favors urban concentrations, and place-based autonomy for rural regions.
+Nations should be cautious to not bake in geographic divisions in political power, however, so that as political and social differences and commonalities develop that power dynamic can adjust accordingly.